shesek/bcash-instadump/README.md

 **TL;DR**

-    $ bcash-instadump --tor --key LmyBcashKeyWIF --payout 1BtcAddrGimmeRogersCoins
+    $ bcash-instadump --tor --key LmyBcashKeyWIF --payout 1myBtcAddr
-    # confirm the details and press Y to get your bitcoins
+    # confirm the details and press Y to sell your bcash and get your bitcoins

 (yes, that's it! but do read the whole thing to fully understand the risks involved.)